Michael Arias: Cats of the Louvre

 Arias is also credited with the 2019 English translation and adaptation of Matsumoto's surreal tale of anthropomorphized stray cats Cats of the Louvre for publisher Viz's Signature collection, recipient of the Eisner Award for Best U.S. Edition of International Material - Asia.

 Ping Pong

 In 2020 Viz published Arias' English translation of the full two-volume edition of Ping Pong, Matsumoto's popular high school table tennis epic.

 No. 5

 In 2021 Viz announced a forthcoming English-language edition of No. 5, Matsumoto's surreal sci-fi saga, also translated by Arias.

+Tokyo These Days

+In 2024 Viz began publishing Arias' English translation of Matsumoto's slice-of-life meditation on the struggle between art and commerce.The series went on to win the 2025 Eisner Award for Best U.S. Edition of International Material—Asia.

 Personal life

 Arias has lived in Tokyo, Japan since he was 23 and speaks and writes Japanese fluently.

 In 2011 Arias documented his experiences providing relief to relatives in Miyagi Prefecture during the days immediately following the Tōhoku earthquake and tsunami.